Photo courtesy Steven Christy / OKC Energy FC

 Prior to making his professional debut, Thompson spent 2008-09 with the Bradenton Academics and 2010 with MPS Portland Phoenix of the Premier Development League, appearing in 12 matches for each club.
 He returned to the Academics in 2012, appearing in eight matches before moving to Väsby United.

 During his collegiate career at the University of Tampa, Thompson was a two-time All-American and led the Spartans to an NCAA Division II Final Four appearance his junior season.
 He garnered two Sunshine State Conference Defensive Player of the Year nods and was a two-time All-SCC First Team honoree.

-Austin Bold FC has announced a total of 11 players (Faris Abdi, Xavier Báez, Edson Braafheid, Darío Conca, Kléber Gladiator, Sonny Guadarrama, Promise Isaac, Sean McFarlane, Marcelo Saragosa, Valeri Saramutin, Kris Tyrpak) for the 2019 inaugural season.
+With the addition of Thompson, Austin Bold FC has announced a total of 12 players (Faris Abdi, Xavier Báez, Edson Braafheid, Darío Conca, Kléber Gladiator, Sonny Guadarrama, Promise Isaac, Sean McFarlane, Marcelo Saragosa, Valeri Saramutin, Kris Tyrpak) for the 2019 inaugural season.
 The club will announce additional player signings in the coming weeks.

 On Oct.
 24, the club broke ground on Bold Stadium, a 5,036-seat soccer-specific stadium to be located adjacent to the Grand Plaza at Circuit of The Americas (COTA), the premier destination for entertainment and motorsports in the United States.
 The stadium is the first soccer-specific stadium built in Central Texas and has been engineered to provide an outstanding experience for both fans and players ahead of the Bold’s inaugural Spring 2019 season.